Quick Look at this Easy Dairy Free Pesto Recipe

 Instructions

-- Combine basil, pine nuts, garlic, lemon juice and kosher salt into small food processor.
+- Combine – Add basil, pine nuts, garlic, lemon juice and kosher salt into small food processor.

-- Start food processor and slowly add olive oil.
+- Drizzle – Turn on food processor and slowly add oil.

 Notes

-- Garlic: This recipe is a little on the heavier side with the garlic 🙂 Feel free to add just one clove of garlic (especially if it is big) and then taste – add the second one if you want to!
+- Garlic: This recipe is a little on the heavier side with the garlic so feel free to start with just one clove of garlic (especially if it is big) and add more if desired.

 - Storage: Freeze up to 3-4 month.
 Store in refrigerator 5-7 days, in airtight container.